nitzel/homework-ltu/computer-communications/tests/cn_test6.md

 - ?
 To what rate RTCP will limit its traffic?
 - ?
 How much of RTCP bandwidth will be allocated to a particular receiver?
 - ?
 How much of RTCP bandwidth will be allocated to a particular sender?
+- 1. RTCP will limit its traffic:
+  -	Session bandwidth `4*100kbps = 400 kbps`
+  -	RTCP limits its traffic to `5%` of the session bandwidth
+  -	then (`0.05 * 400`) is the rate that RTCP will limit its traffic.
+  -		`= 20 kbps `
+- 2. RTCP bandwidth will be allocated to a particular receiver:
+  -	Each user is both sender & receiver where each one gets **20kbps** for RTCP packets as calculated
+  -	protocol gives 25% to the sender
+  - `= 20 * 0.25	= 5 kbps`
+- 3. RTCP bandwidth will be allocated to a particular sender:
+  -	protocol gives `75%` to the receiver
+  -	`= 20 * 0.75 = 25 kbps`
+  -	* one sender then will remain `N-1 = 3` users as receivers
+  -	`= 15 kbps / 3 -> 5 kbps for receivers`
 - ANSWER `20kbps, 5kbps, 5kbps`

 ## Q7 True false